 What is a seedling heat mat?

-These mats are a very simple way of increasing the temperature in your propagation system by 10-20 degrees Fahrenheit, and are relatively inexpensive.
+Seedling heat mats, also known as germination mats or propagation mats, are a very simple way of increasing the temperature in your propagation system by 10-20 degrees Fahrenheit.
 Most mats are set to provide a temperature of 78 degrees, which is perfect for seeds.
-After the seeds have germinated, the plants should be kept at a temperature between 68-75 degrees.
+After the seeds have germinated, the plants should be kept at a temperature between 70-75 degrees.

-Using a hygrometer can help growers maintain optimal temperatures.
-It is important to ensure temperatures do not extend outside of the ideal range, as this will dry out plants.
-The plant will have trouble holding onto oxygen, and this leads to an inability to absorb nutrients, while creating an atmosphere where algae can become an issue.
+Using a hygrometer can help growers maintain optimal temperature and humidity levels.
+It is important to prevent temperatures from extending outside of the ideal range, as this will dry out plants.
+The plant will have trouble holding onto oxygen, and this leads to an inability to absorb nutrients.
+Warm temperatures are also conducive to algae growth.